hybridgroup/taskmapper/README.md

 First, we instance a new class with the right set of options.
 In this example, we are authenticating with Unfuddle.
 As Unfuddle is a closed system, it is *required* that you authenticate with a user to a subdomain, and so we do:
     unfuddle = TicketMaster.new(:unfuddle, {:username => "john", :password => "seekrit", :subdomain => "ticketmaster"})

 Now we can use our instance with the right settings, to find a project.
-Let's go ahead and grab the first one:
+Let's go ahead and grab "testproject":
-    project = unfuddle.project.find.first
+    project = unfuddle.project.find "testproject"

 And as ticketmaster is all about tickets, let's create one:
     project.ticket.create(:priority => 3, :summary => "Test", :description => "Hello World")